By Thomas Campbell

 Historically, we’re told by the Stock Trader’s Almanac that when all three January indicators — Santa Claus Rally, First Five Days, and full-month January Barometer — are positive, the next eleven months and full-year market performance are significantly above average.
 (These three indicators were all positive for 2018, by the way.)
 More importantly, when the January Trifecta was positive in midterm years – like 2018 — the S&P 500’s average full-year gain was an impressive 21.1%, way ahead of the 6.7% posted for other midterm years.

 Trifecta or not, midterm elections are a bottom picker’s paradise.
-The average top-to-bottom decline in the market during the midterm is 20.1% (worse when Democrats control, less when Republicans control).
+The average top-to-bottom decline in the market during the midterm is 20.1%.
 From that bottom, which generally occurs in the late summer months, the Dow has gained nearly 50% on average from the midterm low to the pre-election year high.